ucb-ee290c/fa18-smartnic/README.md

 We will be using branches within Firesim and its submodules for this project.

-<add info about which branches are which here>.
+`add info about which branches are which here.`